 Mozilla Corporation and partners have been calling Facebook for increased transparency and accountability of political advertisement, following which Facebook has announced its plans to open its Political Ad Archive API in March, which might be helpful in preventing abuse during the upcoming elections.

-The Mozilla Foundation, along with an alliance formed by technologists, human rights defenders, academics, journalists, demanded this week that Facebook deliver on its commitments made to prioritize users and provide increased transparency.
+The Mozilla Foundation, along with an alliance formed by technologists, human rights defenders, academics, and journalists, demanded that Facebook deliver on its commitments to prioritize users and provide increased transparency this week.

-Making the Facebook Ad Archive API publicly available would aid researchers, journalists and organizations to access the data necessary for the mechanisms behind political ad targets; so, it is absolutely crucial that Facebook would faithfully follow through on these statements and deliver on the other promises made to European lawmakers and voters.
+Making the Facebook Ad Archive API publicly available would aid researchers, journalists, and organizations in accessing the data necessary for the mechanisms behind political ad targets; so it is absolutely crucial that Facebook would faithfully follow through on these statements and deliver on the other promises made to European lawmakers and voters.